S3-working-group/s3-practical-guide/docs/all.md

 **Note:** In S3, guidelines, processes or protocols created by individuals in roles are also treated as agreements.

-Keep records of agreements up to date, e.g. in a <dfn data-info="Logbook: A (digital) system to store all information relevant for running an organization.">logbook</dfn>.
+Keep records of agreements up to date, e.g. in a <a href="#" class="tooltip" title="Logbook: A (digital) system to store all information relevant for running an organization.">logbook</a>.

 ##### What to record?